Our Vision

 • KEEP OUR CHILDREN SAFE: Recognise that, in the interests of public safety, there should be no access to the site from Bayswater Avenue or The Glen.

 We have prepared a more detailed statement of the community’s planning principles for this site.
 It is provided here.
-This document was submitted to Bristol City Council on 3 November 2021 and is a formal submission to the pre-application process relating to this site.
+This document was submitted to Bristol City Council on 3 November 2021 and was part of the formal submission to the pre-application process at that time.